 The Virtual Desktop Agent is a packaged auxiliary download designed to ensure the user is only accessing virtual and remote resources from a device secured with Secure Remote Worker.
 With custom actions and rules that can be applied, the agent can see if, for example, a virtual machine is being accessed via a browser on an unsecured machine and can prevent access.

-The Validation tool is another packaged auxiliary download that will perform checks configured by administration.
-Before the installation of Secure Remote Worker, the validation tool will run these predefined checks on the user’s device and based on the results of these checks, the administrator can choose if Secure Remote Worker is installed.
+The Validation tool is a tool that will perform checks configured by administration.
+Before the installation of Secure Remote Worker, the validation tool will run predefined checks on the user’s device and based on the results of these checks, the administrator and HR departments can choose if Secure Remote Worker is installed.
 These results are also sent directly to Secure Remote Worker’s central management component, the ThinScale Management Platform.